This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The use of breathing, meditations and awareness is what makes yoga different from most exercise practices.
 According to Dr. Pierce-Talsma, practicing mindfulness during yoga helps people notice patterns and postural asymmetries in their body, like areas of tightness and weakness, which they can work on changing on and off the mat.

-The breathing and mindfulness components of yoga are also shown to improve anxiety and depression, which researchers found contributes to low back pain—and vice versa.
+The breathing and mindfulness components of yoga may also improve anxiety and depression, which researchers found contributes to low back pain—and vice versa.

 "Keep in mind that pain is a physical, mental and emotional issue.
 Yoga is effective with those aspects because it taps into the nervous system, decreasing the stress response and calming the mind.
 It's a truly unique and comprehensive approach to low back pain," says Dr. Pierce-Talsma.